My Work

 Feedback and Validation on Mobile

-Invoice submission carries real financial impact, making feedback and validation critical throughout the experience.
+Invoice submission carries a real financial impact, making feedback and validation critical throughout the experience.
 This included real-time validation, duplicate checks, and clear indicators for missing or problematic information.

 Rather than deferring errors until the end, feedback appeared progressively through inline messaging, visual indicators, and review states.
 This helped users resolve issues early without feeling blocked or overwhelmed on a small screen.

-Drafts, Batching, and Partial Submission
+Supporting Drafts, Batching, and Partial Submission

-Drafts, Batching, and Partial Submission
+Supporting Drafts, Batching, and Partial Submission

 Invoices can be saved, revisited, and submitted in batches to support work that happens over time.
 Users can control which invoices are included in a submission while keeping others in draft for later review or correction.